CCheukKa/CCheukKa/Journal.md

 ### 25-10-2021
 #### iPad arrived
 > Finally today is the day where I can acquire the long-awaited iPad.
 I have ordered it at the start of October and I have waited basically a whole month for it to arrive.
 I would finally be able to do work relatively easily and go paperless once and for all.
 Gone are the times where unorganised papers would haunt my dreams.
 I wouldn't even need to carry much around anymore, and would't have to worry about whether I *have* all the stuff that I'd need, because the iPad *would* be what I'd need.
 I realise I sound like a caveman who just figured out the purpose of a stick, but aren't we all cavemen behind this superficial mask?
 I'm still in the middle of figuring things out and setting things up.
 I would estimate it could be fully operational later this week once I buy the iPad cover and screen protector, lest it somehow slip through the cracks between my fingers.
 I guess I do have the Apple care plan so it wouldn't be too great of a deal if that should happen.
 Technology is such a marvel; and wow, am I old.

+### 26-10-2021
+#### Fridge arrived
+> My roommates and I had decided that we would like to have a fridge in our room.
+One of them had ordered one and it arrived today.
+He had been giving us the impression that it would be a small mini-fridge type thing but it is actually a full-blown small fridge, measuring at 50×50×90 cm³.
+I guess a small one wouldn't have costed $1500 but it's not like I had bought a fridge before to know their price anyway.
+It was so big we could barely find a place to house it.
+Honestly I have no clue why we even bought it but I guess it does have some uses.
+It is brand new too.
+I guess I didn't realise how good fridges can be when they are new.
+All the fridges I have encountered in my life barely functions, but I guess that should be more due to how full they are.
+I don't suppose I should keep talking about fridges.
+They can only get so interesting.
+One more thing I'd like to to note is that I had to move it from the "streets" where the delivery guy had dropped it at up to our room by myself 'cus I was the only one free at that time.
+It was mildly difficult and the hard nylon strings/ropes/zipties hurt my palm a lot.
+I don't believe we have come to a consensus about its fate once the year was up and we would have to move out, but I guess we would have until May to figure that out.